 Student Government Association

 Students enrolled in the School of Public and International Affairs have the opportunity to run for SPIA Senator.
 These Senators are elected every February by their peers in SPIA.
 As SPIA Senator, students represent the interests of their school in front of the entire Student Government Association.
+See contact information below for our current SPIA Senator.

 The School of Public and International Affairs’ Student Ambassador Program is under the oversight of the SPIA Dean’s Office.
 Ambassadors enhance the internal undergraduate experience, as well as bolster the School’s reputation with external constituencies, such as alumni, donors, and citizens of the local community.
 This group assists with public relation and development efforts and events, which may include, but are not limited to, School ceremonies and lectures; departmental programs; fundraisers; student orientations and graduation; Board of Visitor meetings; and on and off-campus visits with alumni and friends of the School.
 In addition, the Ambassadors will play a role in activities meant to enhance the instructional goals of the School, its students and programs.
 They will be given opportunities to learn from and network with faculty, administrators, and serve as a link between the Dean’s Office and the undergraduate student body of the School.